-Planning a family ski holiday this winter and looking to get the kid’s skiing skills up to scratch?
-Hoping to spend the days on the mountain all skiing together, but you’re yet to teach your children to ski?
+Are you planning a family ski holiday this winter and looking to get the kid’s skiing skills up to scratch?
+You're hoping to spend the days on the mountain all skiing together, but you've yet to teach your children to ski.
+Even just a few kid's ski lessons from our experts at The Snow Centre would stand them in great stead to thrive on the slopes.
+It can be really magical to watch your youngsters progress from complete beginner to surpassing you down the fall line, and there’s no reason why you can’t help them get there!

-The Snow Centre’s partner, Neilson Holidays found that 48% of children are taught to ski by their parents on the mountain, and while our instructors know the importance of expert tuition, it’s easy to see why any parent would want to spend as much holiday time as possible with their little ones – even if that means teaching your kids to ski yourself!
+The Snow Centre’s partner, Neilson Holidays, found that 48% of children are taught to ski by their parents on the mountain, and while our instructors know the importance of expert tuition, it’s easy to see why any parent would want to spend as much holiday time as possible with their little ones—even if that means teaching your kids to ski yourself!

-Teaching kids to skican initially involve just allowing them to glide on a flat surface, bending their knees, side stepping and perhaps sliding down a gentle slope with you holding their hands.
-Be patient, slow and steady wins the race when it comes to letting them find their feet on the snow!
+Teaching kids to ski can initially involve just allowing them to glide on a flat surface, bending their knees, sidestepping, and perhaps sliding down a gentle slope with you holding their hands.
+Be patient; slow and steady wins the race when it comes to letting them find their feet on the snow!

 Even if your child was demonstrating a whole bunch of perfected skiing skills indoors, it could still be necessary to re-introduce one thing at a time to warm up their ski legs on the mountain.
-Again, take it slow and don’t force them to do anything they don’t feel ready to do.
-If they have done it successfully before, they’ll likely pick it up again quickly, once they’ve found their confidence.
-Here are some skiing drills you can try together when teaching your kid to skion the mountain.
+Again, take it slow, and don’t force them to do anything they don’t feel ready to do.
+If they have done it successfully before, they’ll likely pick it up again quickly once they’ve found their confidence.
+Here are some skiing drills you can try together when teaching your kid to ski on the mountain.

-Learning to ski will mean your kids take a few falls to the snow – but letting them know this is okay and that falling can actually be part of the fun will go a long way to keeping their confidence up and morale high.
+Nobody was a world-class skier overnight; the best skiers in the world have fallen thousands of times.
+Learning to ski will mean your kids take a few falls to the snow, but letting them know this is okay and that falling can actually be part of the fun will go a long way towards keeping their confidence and morale high.

 Luckily, kids don’t have too far to fall, nor are they particularly heavy, so the snow can usually provide a soft enough landing.
 Many instructors will teach children how to fall safely before they even begin teaching the kids to ski.
-This can get the children used to falling to the snow and that falling is a part of learning to ski.
+This can get the children used to falling into the snow, and falling is a part of learning to ski.

 Teaching kids to skiis made so much easier when they’re warm, dry and comfortable.
 Having the correct equipment is essential and taking breaks at least every 2 hours is advised